SMAC-Group/ptds2018_website/content/tutorials/style.md

                                    long_argument_name4 = FALSE)
     ```

-* The same applies to a function call: excessive arguments should be indented where the closing paranthesis is located, if only two lines are sufficient.
+* The same applies to a function call: excessive arguments should be indented where the closing parenthesis is located, if only two lines are sufficient.

     ```{toml}
     plot(table(rpois(100, 5)), type = "h", col = "red", lwd = 10,
          main = "rpois(100, lambda = 5)")
     ```

-* Otherwise, each arguemnt can go into a separate line, starting from a new line after the openning paranthesis.
+* Otherwise, each argument can go into a separate line, starting from a new line after the opening parenthesis.

     ```{toml}
     list(